Generic name: varicella zoster immune globulin [ VAR-i-SEL-a-ZOS-ter-im-MUNE-GLOB-ue-lin ]

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not be treated with this medicine if:
+You should not be treated with Varizig if:

 you have had an allergic reaction to an immune globulin; or